 On Instagram and Facebook, the culinary crew showcased mushrooms from a farm in Waunakee and beef from Boscobel.
 In summer 2016, a weekly farmers’ marketplace popped up outdoor, the Wisconsin Institutes for Medical Research.
 Purchasing information compiled in 2018 won the hospitals a Circle of Excellence in Food Award from PracticeGreenHealth, an enterprise agency dedicated to environmental sustainability in health care.

-Yet this past winter, most of the small scale, neighborhood manufacturers praised with the aid of UW Health in recent years acquired letters like the one Stauffer got.
+Yet this past winter, most of the small-scale neighborhood manufacturers praised UW Health’s aid in recent years acquired letters as the one Stauffer got.
 In the Four Lakes Cafe at University Hospital, a silhouette of Wisconsin beneath the phrases “Made Locally, Served Here” has been wiped clean of farm names and cheesemakers.

 When an institution on the scale of UW Health stops shopping for from a small producer, it impacts no longer only that smaller employer’s bottom line.
 It additionally impacts these manufacturers’ visibility to a neighborhood target market with a vested interest in wholesome meals.
 Many of those partnerships came about beneath the management of Ellen Ritter, UW Health’s govt chef, who left the employer at the end of 2018 and has not been replaced.